11 Simple Ways to Learn Spanish For Free

 Reading in a second language is challenging, but it will inevitably expose you to vocabulary and sentence structures that you’re unfamiliar with.
 Plus, if you’re an avid reader, you’ll probably find it really enjoyable.

-There are all kinds of incredible writers in Spanish, from Gabriel Garcia Marquez to Jorge Luis Borges, and beyond.
+There are all kinds of incredible Spanish writers, from Gabriel Garcia Marquez to Jorge Luis Borges and beyond.
 However, reading their works may prove challenging if you’re a beginner or intermediate Spanish speaker.

-Start with some easier books or short stories and take on the harder stuff when you’re more confident in your abilities.
+Start with easier books and short stories, then move on to harder ones when you’re more confident.

 9. Practice Writing Out Your Verb Conjugations